After Dark (TV programme): "Derry '68"

 Socialist Worker wrote "A recent discussion on the Irish civil rights struggle in 1968 provided one of the best nights' viewing in ages.
 Eamonn McCann dominated the whole discussion, destroying anyone who dared to cross him."
 The television reviewer of the New Statesman wrote that "The After Dark discussion, "Derry 68: Look Back in Anger?", was simply the most enlightening programme on Northern Ireland I have ever seen."
 In 2021 this programme was shown again during the Docs Ireland international documentary festival run by the Belfast Film Festival.

 "Israel: 40 Years On"

 On 14 May 1988, The Daily Telegraph wrote:

 "What is Sex For?"

-A week later "during a discussion about sex, the programme introduced the physically unappealing Anthony Burgess to the equally charming (and equally sex obsessed) Andrea Dworkin, in the observant presence of a third writer, transgender rights activist Roz Kaveney".
+A week later "during a discussion about sex, the programme introduced Anthony Burgess to Andrea Dworkin, in the observant presence of a third writer, transgender rights activist Roz Kaveney".

 "Winston Churchill"

 The Socialist Worker described the 28 May 1988 edition of "my favourite chat show":

 As the Radio Times wrote later: "The most explosive argument was between Lord Hailsham and veteran trade unionist Jack Jones.
-There was...
+There was ...
 50 years of hate between them."

-Harvey Proctor and "Open To Exposure?"
+Harvey Proctor and "Open to Exposure?"

 Milton Shulman in The Listener magazine wrote about the edition broadcast on 4 June 1988:

 And the Evening Standard described "riveting television":

 Proctor himself reported in his 2016 memoir that: